negrifelipe/BunnyHopScript/README.md

 # BunnyHopScript
 A simple bunny hop script for Counter Strike Global Offensive

+This program was made for me to know a little bit more of game hacking

 # Information
 This an external bunny hop script made for counter strike.